Steffan and Barbara have been invited to speak at Seeds&Chips on the 13th of May in the FUTURE conference room from 10:15 am.

 Earth Day has been celebrated on the 22nd of April for nearly fifty years since the first organised in America in 1970.
 Credited by some as the beginning of todays movement of environmental awareness, Earth Day is now an global event coordinated by the Earth Day Network.

 This year Earth Day is particularly poignant to many around the world as President Trump threatens to pull out of the Paris Agreement signed by 196 countries.
 But it’s not just the responsibility of the world leaders to reduce our impact on the environment.
-We at EatBy are committed to developing technology that … Continue reading
+We at EatBy are committed to developing … Continue reading

 We are proud to present the Yumicons, Both fun and educational these crazy food characters are the latest addition to our artillery in the war against food waste and a great way to encourage kids to eat fresh and healthy food.